rlogger/jax-hdc/PROJECT_SUMMARY.md

 ## Overview

-JAX-HDC is now a fully functional, high-performance library for Hyperdimensional Computing built on JAX.
-The project follows best practices from the comprehensive guide and implements all core functionality.
+JAX-HDC is a high-performance library for Hyperdimensional Computing built on JAX.
+The implementation follows functional programming principles and leverages XLA compilation for hardware acceleration.

 ## Project Structure